 You should be able to argue that you have a beneficial interest in the property providing you have evidence to show that you contributed to the original purchase price, otherwise your claim may be more difficult to argue.
 When entering into arrangements of this sort with a family member it is always best to make sure that either your name is included on the title deeds or alternatively that there is a formal trust deed.
 You may need to take legal advice.

-My parent has been told that they cannot receive free NHS care because they only has social needs.
+My parent has been told that they cannot receive free NHS care because they only have social needs.
 What does this mean?

 In order to qualify for free NHS care you must show that you have medical needs which are considered to be intense, complex and unpredictable.
 Such medical needs must be more than merely incidental to your overall care package.
 Social care is the practical and emotional support that is provided to help people do the everyday things that most of us take for granted. e.g. getting in and out of bed, getting washed and dressed, eating at mealtimes etc., as well as keeping an eye on someone to make sure they are safe.